-Harmonizing Line Integration by PMPNews.com) Line integration has changed over the years.
+Line integration has changed over the years.
 It’s not just about making several machines work together through controls and mechanical adjustments.
 New technologies such as machine vision and robotics have made more possible with less, but have also created new challenges for automation experts.
-The new emphasis on line efficiency analysis, demands for validation assistance and the increasing desire for turnkey solutions are permeating the market.
-It is essential to ensure multiple software platforms are compatible with every machine so the control system is a base for the software to build.
+New emphasis on line efficiency analysis, demands for validation assistance and the increasing desire for turnkey solutions are permeating the market.
+It is essential to ensure multiple software platforms are compatible on every machine so the control system is a base for the software to build.

 This requires programmers and automators to be highly skilled in some specific areas.
 “You need to be much stronger in programming and electronics,” says Stewart Harvey, business unit manager for equipment, DT Packaging Systems (Leominster, MA).
 “Often, complete line monitoring systems that receive feedback from each machine, from reject rates to downtime, are involved.”

 But these advances are not without their drawbacks.
 Software based systems increase the chances of changes in one area creating unintentional problems in other parts of the system, or circumventing safety systems.
 Robots, another technology that is becoming increasingly popular, can cause space issues with their large footprints and can drive costs up.